Home Drugs Ozempic Ozempic vs Rybelsus

 Dispensing RatesLower dispensing rates compared to Ozempic, especially towards the later part of the study period.
 This may indicate differences in patient acceptance or access challenges compared to Ozempic.Higher initiation rates, with more first-time prescriptions being dispensed within 60 days.
 More consistent dispensing rates compared to Rybelsus.

 Patient CharacteristicsGenerally similar patient characteristics to Ozempic.
-Potential for capturing market share due to its oral rather than injectable formulation, which may appeal to some patients.Preferred across different age groups, consistent prescribing trends observed over time.
+Potential for capturing market share due to its oral rather than injectable formulation, which may appeal to some patients.Preferred across different age groups, with consistent prescribing trends observed over time.
 Higher prevalence in patients with Type 2 diabetes and/or overweight or obesity.

 Market Competition and AccessPositioned as an alternative to injectable GLP-1 receptor agonist medications like Ozempic.
 Offers convenience of oral administration, potentially expanding patient access and acceptance.Established market leader in the GLP-1 receptor agonist category, with high brand recognition and market share.
 It may face competition from Rybelsus, particularly due to its oral formulation.